shoeper/seafile-docs/changelog/server-changelog.md

 ### 6.0.3 (2016.09.03)

-* [fix] Fix a bug in sqlite database upgrade script
+* [fix] Fix a bug in SQLite database upgrade script
 * [fix] Fix a bug in database connection pool
 * [fix] Fix a bug in file comment

 ### 6.0.2 (2016.09.02)

-* [fix] Fix a bug in sqlite database table locking
+* [fix] Fix a bug in SQLite database table locking
 * Update translations
 * Support create libraries for Seafile Drive client